mjwhitta/zoom/README.md

 [8] 11: eval()
 ```

-Now you can jump to result 7 with one of the following command:
+Now you can jump to result 7 with one of the following commands:

 ```
 $ z --go 7
+$ zg 7
 ```

 ### Persistent shortcuts

 When you perform a search with Zoom, all results are cached.
-Using the
+Using one
-following commands will allow you to see the previous search results
+of the following commands will allow you to see the previous search
-again:
+results again:

 ```
 $ z --cache
+$ zc
 ```

 This means your tags/shortcuts are persistent across all sessions.
 You